projectchrono/chrono-website/news/index.md

 	<p>13-14 May 2014 -- Chrono user group meeting</p>
 	<a class="media-left" href="#"> <img src="/images/news/Wacc.png" style="width=100px"> </a>
-	<div class="media-body"> The first meeting of Chrono::Engine users took place at the University of Wisconsin, USA, within the [http://w-face.splashthat.com/ W-FACE] initiative.
+	<div class="media-body"> The first meeting of Chrono::Engine users took place at the University of Wisconsin, USA, within the
+	<a href="http://w-face.splashthat.com/">W-FACE</a> initiative.
 The Chrono Interest Group Meeting was attended by researchers from universities (University of Iowa, University of Wisconsin, University of Parma) and companies such as Caterpillar, Harley-Davidson, Statoil-ASA, Oshkosh, MSC, SimLab Soft, Open Source Robotics Foundation, WACC and others.
 Future development of Chrono::Engine has been discussed.
 	</div>
 </div>
 <div class = "well">